EVHaste/haste-makes-waste/_posts/2022-09-24-renegade-ghost-chapter-2.markdown

 She wasn't begging for her life.
 Now that Jamal knew who he was dealing with, he understood that.
 If she fell to her death tonight, she'd be back.
 What's more, she could have mulched him in a second.

-It was hard to square the Ghost he knew from TV with the scared, desperate girl hovering in front of him.
+It was hard to square the Esper he knew from TV with the scared, desperate girl hovering in front of him.
 When he looked her in the eyes (gradually drifting down and out of sight as they were), he saw someone genuinely in need of human connection.
 To be clear, it wasn't his responsibility to provide.
 But if he had been willing to stop her by force, it seemed reasonable to do it by persuasion, too.
 At the very least it'd be less dangerous.

 "Okay."